hashicorp/terraform/docs/plugin-protocol/releasing-new-version.md

 Use the provider test framework to test a provider written with the new protocol.
-This end-to-end test ensures that providers written with the new protocol work correctly with the test framework, especially in communicating the protocol version between the test framework and Terraform.
+This end-to-end test ensures that providers written with the new protocol work correctly with the test framework, especially in communicating the protocol version between the test framework and mnptu.

 ## Test Retrieving and Running a Provider From the Registry

-Publish a provider, either to the public registry or to the staging registry, and test running `terraform init` and `terraform apply`, along with exercising any of the new functionality the protocol version introduces.
+Publish a provider, either to the public registry or to the staging registry, and test running `mnptu init` and `mnptu apply`, along with exercising any of the new functionality the protocol version introduces.
 This end-to-end test ensures that all the pieces needing to be updated before practitioners can use providers built with the new protocol have been updated.